- Discover Santiago de Chile on a city tour

 - A visit to the Plaza de Armas, located in Santiago's historic center.
 There's a lot of history within the four corners of this expansive stone plaza, as it was founded all the way back in 1541.
 Also here is the impressive Catedral Metropolitana, a neoclassical church dating to 1748 and whose towering twin bell towers dominate the north side of the plaza.

 - Ascend to the top of Cerro San Cristóbal.
-You'll hop on a cable car to the top of this hill that sits 300 meters (984-feet) above the city.
-Enjoy the 360° panoramas and take plenty of photos, as these are the most incredible views in Santiago.
+You'll hop on a cable car to the top of this hill that sits 984 feet (300 m) above the city.
+Enjoy the 360 degrees panoramas and take plenty of photos, as these are the most incredible views in Santiago.

 - Enjoy dinner in the fashionably bohemian enclave of Barrio Bellavista.
 This is the trendiest neighborhood in the city, and here you'll find a diverse array of funky cafés, international eateries, and high-end restaurants.

-Day 2: Santiago to Valparaiso - Wine Tour
+Day 2: Day Trip to Valparaíso & Wine Tour

-After breakfast, you will depart from your hotel bound for the historic Chilean coastal city of Valparaiso.
-This is a special treat because Valparaiso is not only a UNESCO World Heritage Site, it's also the most romantic and artistic city in the country.
+After breakfast, you'll depart from your hotel bound for the historic Chilean coastal city of Valparaíso.
+This is a special treat because Valparaíso isn't only a UNESCO World Heritage Site but also the most romantic and artistic city in the country.

 But that's not all.
-En route you will stop at an organic winery in the Casablanca Valley for a guided tour and tasting.
+En route, you'll stop at an organic winery in the Casablanca Valley for a guided tour and tasting.
 The owners of the Emiliana Winery pride themselves on their all-natural approach to growing grapes, which utilizes the combined efforts of plants and livestock to help fertilize the crops.
 You'll tour the vineyard and the production facilities and then taste four different wines paired with local cheeses and chocolates.

-Shortly after the tour, you'll arrive in Valparaiso.
-This colorful, well-preserved seaport is a throwback to the turn of the 20th century when electric trollies coasted along the waterfront and lurching funicular elevators carried passengers to the highest points in the city.
-The tour of Valparaiso begins at the port, where you'll travel by trolley between Plaza Sotomayor and Plaza Aníbal Pinto.
-Then it's time to hop in the Reina Victoria funicular and ascend to the top, where you'll be greeted with panoramic views of the city.
+Shortly after the tour, you'll arrive in Valparaíso.
+This colorful, well-preserved seaport is a throwback to the turn of the 20th century when electric trolleys coasted along the waterfront, and lurching funicular elevators carried passengers to the highest points in the city.
+The tour of Valparaíso begins at the port, where you'll travel by trolley between Plaza Sotomayor and Plaza Aníbal Pinto.
+Then, it's time to hop in the Reina Victoria funicular and ascend to the top, where you'll be greeted with panoramic views of the city.

 Day 3: Maipo Valley Full-Day Tour

-After reaching 3,000 meters above sea level (9,843 feet), you'll exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.
+After reaching 9,843 feet (3,000 m) above sea level, you'll exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.
 There will be ample time to marvel at this landscape and snap photos of the panoramic vistas.
 You'll also walk around the shore as your expert guide offers insight into the geology of the area as well as the history of the reservoir, a result of damming the Yeso River back in 1964.

-For lunch, pull up a seat near the water and enjoy a picnic accompanied by a selection of top Chilean wine.
-Afterward, you'll return to San José de Maipo and stop in at a local restaurant to try a traditional Chilean empanada.
+For lunch, sit near the water and enjoy a picnic with a selection of top Chilean wine.
+Afterward, you'll return to San José de Maipo and stop at a local restaurant to try a traditional Chilean empanada.
 Finally, you'll transfer back to your hotel in Santiago.

-Today you'll arrive at the most remote inhabited land in the world: Rapa Nui, or Easter Island as it's commonly known.
-After breakfast, you'll transfer from your hotel to the airport where you'll catch a flight to the island.
-The flight time is three hours, so you'll arrive on Rapa Nui with most of the afternoon to spare.
+Today, you'll arrive at the most remote inhabited land in the world: Rapa Nui, or Easter Island as it's commonly known.
+After breakfast, you'll transfer from your hotel to the airport, where you'll catch a flight to the island.
+The flight is three hours, so you'll arrive on Rapa Nui with most of the afternoon to spare.
 After transferring to your hotel and checking in, you can spend the remainder of the day exploring.

-There are around 600 stone figures, or moai, on this island some of which reach 10 meters in height.
-You’ll find many of them standing on the stone ahu (ceremonial pillars) that dot the island’s green hillsides.
+There are around 600 stone figures, or moai, on this island, some of which reach 32 feet (10 m) in height.
+You'll find many of them standing on the stone ahu (ceremonial pillars) that dot the island's green hillsides.
 They were fashioned out of volcanic rock by obsidian tools by the first settlers from Polynesia sometime after they arrived in 800 CE.
-The figures themselves represented deceased leaders of the five tribes that once inhabited the island and supposedly offered spiritual protection.
-Around the 16th century the islanders exceeded their natural resources, and as a result of famine and war they tore down many of the idols, having believed them to have outlasted their usefulness.
+The figures represented deceased leaders of the five tribes that once inhabited the island and supposedly offered spiritual protection.
+Around the 16th century, the islanders exceeded their natural resources, and as a result of famine and war, they tore down many of the idols, believing them to have outlasted their usefulness.

 Some recommended activities on the island include: